aamandour/amandour/Readme.md

 ## Deployment

 This project is deployed using GitHub Pages.
-You can visit it here: [Live Site](deployment-url)
+You can visit it here: [Live Site](https://aamandour.github.io/amandour/)

+## Repositry and Comments Link

+- This is the repo link: [GitHub Repo Link](https://github.com/aamandour/amandour)
+- This is All Comments Linke: [GitHub All Comments Link](https://github.com/aamandour/amandour/commits/main/)

 ## Sources Used